FD Mediagroep

-The FD Mediagroep (also known as FDMG) is a Dutch company that owns Het Financieele Dagblad and BNR Nieuwsradio.
+The FD Mediagroep (also known as FDMG) is a Dutch company that owns Het Financieele Dagblad, BNR Nieuwsradio and Company.info.
 Since January 2010, HAL has owned 98.25% of the shares, after it took over the shares from Willem Sijthoff.
 The remaining 1.75% of the shares remained in the hands of the management of the FD Mediagroep.

 The company has approximately 438 employees and had a turnover of €118.2 million in 2023 and an EBITDA of €17.2 million.